 3. Help Pets Stay Warm

 Dogs and cats get cold, and like humans, they can suffer from hypothermia or frostbite.
-Please don’t leave your pets outside for an extended period of in freezing temperatures, and keep walks short on days where the temperature drops.
+Please don’t leave your pets outside for an extended period in freezing temperatures, and keep walks short on days where the temperature drops.
 Dogs and cats that are small, old, or have short coats can get cold easily.
 A sweater or fleece coat that covers their body without restricting movement can help keep them warm.
 Placing a warm blanket on their bed also helps pets retain body heat during the colder months.

 Even pets who never go outside can be affected by chilly winter temperatures.
 If you have birds or smaller animals you keep as companions, make sure their enclosures are located away from drafty doors and windows.